Diabetes Chronic Condition Management

 Socioeconomic status of individuals with diabetes.

 Graph 3.
-Socioeconomic status of individuals with diabetes (created by the author).
+Socioeconomic Status of Individuals with Diabetes (Created by the Author)

 Recommendations for the Future

-The literature review conducted for this project revealed that Anthem should focus on providing accessible and easy to use tools to its diabetes patients, which will allow them to successfully self-manage their condition.
+The literature review conducted for this project revealed that Anthem should focus on providing accessible and easy-to-use tools to its diabetes patients, which will allow them to successfully self-manage their condition.
 Currently, the healthcare sector’s primary trend is a shift towards telemedicine, which incorporates the use of communication devices in issuing appointments with patients, diagnosing, and treating conditions.
 The implications of this approach in diabetes management are significant because using such strategies Anthem will be able to provide expert support to its patients while addressing other issues.

 The implication is that patients will be able to receive advice regarding management faster, without a need to drive to a provider and meet a medical professional face-to-face (Wood et al., 2016).
-Thus, patients will be able to make changes to their management strategies, for instance, alter their dietary preferences or incorporate more exercise, which should lead to an improvement of health.
+Thus, patients will be able to make changes to their management strategies, for instance, alter their dietary preferences or incorporate more exercise, which should lead to an improvement in health.
 Consequently, this will result in a better quality of life and mitigate the need for frequent hospital admissions and readmissions.
 Additionally, this strategy addresses the issue of low income that can impair the ability to manage a condition adequately.

 Telemedicine is thought to be a significant new development that will help treat a variety of healthcare problems in the US market.
 However, this approach only targets a part of chronic condition management since individuals who have these conditions require continuous monitoring, guidance, and support.
-This approach should improve access and enhance support by providing an easy to access resource for diabetes clients
+This approach should improve access and enhance support by providing an easy-to-access resource for diabetes clients

 The second recommendation is to develop a mobile phone application that allows tracking a patient’s well-being.
 This is consistent with the findings of the data review project suggesting that socioeconomic conditions have an impact on disease management, requiring a cost-effective solution.
 Additionally, a study by Hamine et al. (2015) reveals that most studies that are evaluating the efficiency of mHealth report an improved adherence to provider recommendations.
-This accessible tools can help patients change their behavior and track progress, which is vital in diabetes management.
+These accessible tools can help patients change their behavior and track progress, which is vital in diabetes management.
 Thus, Anthem should focus on developing a comprehensive tool that addresses exercise, diet, and blood sugar management needs of patients.

 Conclusion